MaverickPallav/gdrive_download_link_generator/README.md

 python3 main.py url
 ```

-Or to create a webapp using streamlit
+To create a webapp using streamlit

 ```bash
 pip install streamlit